 It is useful in noisy and quiet surroundings.
 It can be helpful in different types of hearing loss, such as sensorineural, conductive, single-ear deafness, etc.

-Any hearing aid has three essential parts: a microphone, an amplifier, and a speaker.
+Different types of hearing aids have three essential parts: a microphone, an amplifier, and a speaker.

 The hearing aid receives sound waves through a microphone, which transforms them into electrical signals and then sends them to the amplifier in it.
 The amplifier increases the power of signals and sends it to your ear using the speaker in it.

-Hearing Aids magnify the sound vibrations entering into the ear.
+Hearing aid types magnify the sound vibrations entering into the ear.
 The working hair cells detect more significant vibrations and convert them into the neural signals passed along to the brain.

 The more damage to the person’s hair cells, the more severe is the hearing loss and greater amplification needed to cover up the difference.